cognitedata/reveal/apps/extraction-pipelines/README.md

 ## Help

 If you have any questions related to frontend development, please join us in [#frontend] and ask away!
-If you have any questions related to fusion development, please join us in [#unified-cdf-ui-devs] and ask away!
+If you have any questions related to fusion development, please join us in [#cdf-ui-devs] and ask away!

 [React](https://reactjs.org/)